5 Ways to Save Money on Museum Visits

 Do you love to visit museums but find the admission to be cost-prohibitive?
 Especially if you aren’t sure how great the museum will be.
 Then let’s learn how to save money on museum visits!

 One of the things that we love to do when traveling, or even just keeping busy around our own town is to visit museums.
-I always like to know of a few in the area in case the weather is bad, we need something to do, or just feel like checking someplace new out.
+I always like to know of a few in the area in case the weather is bad, we need something to do or just feel like checking someplace new out.
 However, since we visit them often, for a family of four, the cost can really add up.

 When my kids were little, we had memberships to the zoo, children’s museum, and Conner Prairie.
 In addition to saving on admission, we never felt like we had to spend the whole day there – we could just visit for a few hours and then head home for naps or something else.

 Museum memberships are a fantastic gift too, so if the Grandparents don’t know what to get your family for Christmas, this would be an excellent suggestion.

-Save with coupons
+2. Save with coupons

 👉 Pro tip: use Rakuten to purchase ANY of these options and save even more with cashback!!!

-Get your tickets online
+3. Get your tickets online.

-- Purchase tickets online.
 Some locations offer a better deal if you purchase your ticket online.
 Or they might have some kind of special going on.
 Always a good idea to check the website before you visit.

 Closely related to tip #1 is reciprocal memberships.
 There are several programs out there that allow for reduced or even free admission to hundreds of museums and/or zoos if you belong to one of the organizations in your area.

-Thanks to our membership to our local Indiana State Museum, on our recent trip to Chicago, we got free basic admission to Adler Planetarium, The Field Museum, AND The Science and Industry museum.
+Thanks to our membership to our local Indiana State Museum, on our recent trip to Chicago, we got free basic admission to Adler Planetarium, The Field Museum, AND The Science and Industry Museum.
 Those three visits more than paid for our local membership.

 The five programs that I’m aware of are ASTC (Association of Science & Technology Centers), NARM (North American Reciprocal Museum), Smithsonian Affiliates, Time Travelers, and AZA (Association of Zoos & Aquariums).